What is a bazaar?

 The Atmosphere of a Bazaar

-Bazaars are known for having a very lively and chaotic atmosphere.
+Bazaars are known for their lively, chaotic atmosphere.
 They are crowded and busy, with lots of people talking and moving around.
 It can be overwhelming for people not used to this type of market.

 Sellers shout out to passing shoppers, trying to get their attention and make a sale.
 Shoppers move from stand to stand, inspecting the products and haggling over prices.
 The air is filled with different smells coming from the food and spice sellers.